-A product that is determined to be unsatisfactory in the market, will be treated as is outlined in the LCBO Purchase Order Terms and Conditions.
+Product that is determined to be unsatisfactory in market, will be treated as is outlined in the LCBO Purchase Order Terms and Conditions.

-The LCBO has a pay on receipt program which means you do not need to invoice the LCBO for products that are delivered to the store as part of the Ontario Small Distiller Direct-to-Store Delivery Program.
+The LCBO has a pay on receipt program which means you do not need to invoice the LCBO for products which are delivered to the store as part of the Ontario Small Distillers program.
 Please follow the steps outlined below:

-Suppliers will obtain signed proof of delivery from each LCBO store
+Suppliers will obtain a signed proof of delivery from each LCBO store

 Stores will record product receipt(s)

 The product receipts will generate invoices in Accounts Payable for payment.
 Pricing, HST, and any other cost component, if applicable, will be automatically generated by how the sku is databased